-Do you wake up every day promising that you will set time aside and study for the exam?
-Life gets in the way and at night when you lay in bed exhausted, stressed and guilty that you are not any closer to your goal of passing the CISSP exam.
+Do you have a long commute?
+A family?
+A full-time job?
+Do you juggle any or all of these while trying to study for the CISSP exam?
+Do you wake up every day promising that you will set time aside to study for the exam?
+Life gets in the way, and eventually, at night you lay in bed exhausted, stressed, and guilty that you are no closer to your goal of passing the CISS exam.